medcomdk/dk-medcom-hospitalnotification/docs/index.md

 * Use cases
 *	Technical Specifications in terms of the relevant IGs and clinical introduction to the content of the IG.
 *	An overview of the codes in a FHIR HospitalNotification message which compose a certain meaning
-*	Mapping document from <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a> &
+*	Mapping document from <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a> and
 <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a> to FHIR  HospitalNotification Message.
 <p>&nbsp;</p>